-to the laws of, say, cardinality and symmetry is neither empirical nor purely apriori.
+Would such a realism have to be either empirical or Platonic?
+I think the answer is 'No'.
+Let me begin with empiricism.
+Assuming holism and the negative aprioriaposteriori theses, it is quite likely that our cognitive access to the laws of, say, cardinality and symmetry is neither empirical nor purely apriori.
 It is quite likely that non-sensory resources (such as intellect, figuring out, combinatorics) play too large a role in our cognitive access to mathematical reality for this access to count as empirical.
 At the same time, our access to mathematical features of the world is likely to be too interwoven with our cognitive access to other features of the world to count as purely apriori.

 What about Platonism?
 The study of mathematics, in our scenario, involves posited mathematical objects but not real objects.
 It targets real mathematical properties and real mathematical laws, but it assumes there are no real mathematical objects.
-This is a significant step toward realism without Platonism.
+This is a significant step towards realism without Platonism.
 It does not guarantee non-Platonism, but significantly, many of the problems involved in mathematical Platonism, hence much of the motivation for avoiding mathematical Platonism, have to do with Platonic objects such as numbers.
 For example, it is numbers (as objects, not as cardinality traits of situations in the world) that raise the formidable problem of cognitive access and are resistant to evidence.
 So, depending on how we treat mathematical traits of properties (not as universals, for example), there is a fairly good prospect for mathematical realism without Platonism.

 This result, however, stands in some tension with several Quinean principles.
 Although Quine, as we have noted above, considers posits from three perspectives, none of these coincides with the perspective taken here.
 From Quine's broadest philosophical perspective all objects are posits.
 From his narrowest, intra-theoretical perspective, all objects are real.
-And from his intermediate perspective, the perspective of ontological commitment, objects that have to be in the range of bound variables for a given 1st-order theory to be true are ipso facto real.
-Speaking about Quine's view of posits, Kemp (2006, 112) notes: "we can ask how and why the adoption of certain forms of language - the referential ones - takes place.
-We can try to explain how and why human beings have adopted certain linguistic terms and thereby posited certain entities ... in terms of what is practical, what helps the organism, what explains certain phenomenon, and so on. ...
-But those are not themselves ontological questions, questions of what exists or is real."
+And from his intermediate perspective, the perspective of ontological commitment, objects that have to be in the range of bound variables for a given first-order theory to be true are ipso facto real.
+Speaking about Quine's view of posits, Kemp (2006: 112) notes: 'we can ask how and why the adoption of certain forms of language-the referential ones-takes place.
+We can try to explain how and why human beings have adopted certain linguistic terms and thereby posited certain entities ... in terms of what is practical, what helps the organism, what explains a certain phenomenon, and so on ...
+But those are not themselves ontological questions, questions of what exists or is real.'
 In contrast, our consideration of posits is intended to distinguish between what is real and what is merely a posit, a crucial question for mathematical realism.
-While Quine's principle of ontological commitment treats numerical objects - numbers - as real, we suggest they might be mere posits.
+While Quine's principle of ontological commitment treats numerical objects-numbers-as real, we suggest they might be mere posits.
 Our approach also stands in some tension with Quine's indispensabilist argument for mathematical realism.
 This argument substitutes mathematics' instrumental utility for empirical science for what we regard as the main, if not the only, task of mathematics: discovering the mathematical structure (features, laws) of the real world.